Jezzffihuter2022/wangchuyao.github.io/_pages/teaching.md

 I have taught 3 undergraduate and postgraduate courses across 7 terms in social sciences and quantitative methods, receiving formal pedagogical training and achieving excellent teaching evaluation scores: **5.00, 4.91, and 5.00 (out of 5)**

-### London School of Economics
+### London School of Economics and Political Science

 **MY464 - Introduction to Quantitative Analysis for Media and Communications**
-Graduate Course, Department of Media and Communications
+Graduate Course, Department of Methodology

 ### Hong Kong University of Science and Technology